Bolognese sauce: Spaghetti bolognese

-Spaghetti bolognese, often shortened to "spag bol" in the UK and Australia, is a popular pasta dish outside Italy, although not part of Italian cuisine.
+Spaghetti bolognese is a popular pasta dish outside Italy, although not part of Italian cuisine.
 The dish is generally perceived as inauthentic by Italians.

-The origins of the dish are unclear, but it may have evolved in the context of early 20th-century emigration of southern Italians to the Americas (particularly the United States) as a sort of fusion influenced by the tomato-rich style of Neapolitan ragù or it may have developed in immigrant restaurants in Britain in the post-war era.
+The origins of the dish are unclear, but it may have evolved in the context of early 20th-century emigration of southern Italians to the Americas (particularly the United States) as a sort of fusion influenced by the tomato-rich style of Neapolitan ragù, or it may have developed in immigrant restaurants in Britain in the post-war era.
 The first mention of this combination appeared in the book Practical Italian recipes for American kitchens, written by Julia Lovejoy Cuniberti in 1917, and published to raise funds for the families of Italian soldiers, at the time fighting in World War I. In the book, Bolognese sauce is recommended for "macaroni or spaghetti", which were already widespread in the United States (tagliatelle, which is traditionally made fresh and difficult to export, was less common).